Note

 }

-To prevent false positives, we'll create a separate analyzer for querying.
+To prevent false positives, create a separate analyzer for querying.
 This analyzer is identical to the previous one, except that it omits the custom_ngram_filter

 .